Lee Fields: The Expressions (2009–present)

 Fields' songs have frequently been sampled by R&B and hip hop artists such as J. Cole, Slum Village, Travie McCoy and Travis Scott sampled the track "All I Need" from the album Emma Jean on his song "Antidote".

 He has lent his vocals, writing skills and been the featured artist on albums of such artists like El Michels Affair, Kraak & Smaak, Bliss n Eso and Wax Tailor.

 Fields' music can be found on various movies, TV shows and video games.
 In 2008 he performed "You Don't Know What You Mean (To a Love Like Me)" for the soundtrack of the movie Soul Men.
 Fields's track "Honey Dove" was featured during Law & Order: Special Victims Unit's thirteenth season in 2011 (Episode 10, "Spiraling Down").
 The track "Honey Dove" was featured in Season 6 of American Dad in 2011 (Episode 12, "You Debt Your Life").
+The song "Wish You Were Here" featured in the second season of the legal drama Suits in 2012 (Episode 8, "Rewind").
 In 2014, Fields provided additional vocals for the James Brown biographical movie, Get On Up.
 The song "Ladies" was played in the movie Magic Mike XXL in 2015.
-In 2016, the song "Could Have Been" was featured on the TV series Atlanta, he was featured as the musical guest on CBS This Morning, and the song "I'll Be Around" was on the soundtrack of the movie Keeping Up With the Joneses.
+In 2016, the song "Could Have Been" was featured on the TV series Atlanta, he was featured as the musical guest on CBS This Morning, and the song "I'll Be Around" was on the soundtrack of the movie Keeping Up with the Joneses.
 A brief excerpt of "It Rains Love" can be heard during the end titles of the 2020 BBC series Trigonometry.
 In 2023, the song "Forever" was featured in highest rated Super Bowl LVII commercial, also titled "Forever," for the dog food company The Farmer's Dog.
+Fields' recordings were referenced in several episodes of the 2023 American Arnold Schwarzenegger television series, FUBAR.